tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   ![svm-auc-roc-curve](Images/svm-auc-roc-curve.png)

 * Furthermore, when dealing with trading strategies it's important to gauge the performance of the particular trading strategy in the context of returns.
 Therefore, the cumulative return values for each model are calculated and evaluated--as well as a simple buy-and-hold strategy to serve as a baseline comparison.
+Unfortunately, it seems like a classic buy-and-hold strategy would work best!
+However, this could just be a result of a particular positive crypto price trend in the test dataset.

   ![rf-cumulative-returns-plot](Images/rf-cumulative-returns-plot.png)